unphased/MagicaVoxel_File_Writer/README.md

 - HexaMonkey tool : http://hexamonkey.com/

 # cTools

-a two files helper im using from 10 years. contain usefull things like vec2, vec3, vec4, variant, actionTime and more
+a two files helper im using from more than 10 years, in all my project.

+Contain usefull templated things for c++ like vec2, vec3, vec4, variant, actionTime and more.

+need a bit of refactoring btw :)